ABOUT

 Wen-You Cai, born in 1989, is an artist, curator, and writer based in New York.
 As a Chinese, born in Japan, and raised in New York, her cross-cultural identity has been infused in all areas of her creative endeavors.
 She is a graduate of the Rhode Island School of Design and Goldsmiths College.

-She is also a Notary Public, and soon to be Beauty Chiropractor.
+She is also a Notary Public, and certified Beauty Chiropractor.
 She loves to give pets massages, but she doesn’t have any pets of her own.

 Photo by Midge Wattles